DeadBread76/Raid-Toolbox/README.md

 # `Installation:`

-The instruction to install RTB can be found [here](https://github.com/DeadBread76/Raid-Toolbox/wiki/How-to-install-Python)
+The instructions to install RTB can be found [here](https://github.com/DeadBread76/Raid-Toolbox/wiki/How-to-install-Python)

 ### `Python:`